LSSTDESC/DC2-analysis/tutorials/README.rst

   To learn more about GCR, visit the `LSSTDESC/gcr-catalogs <https://github.com/LSSTDESC/gcr-catalogs>`_ and see the information therein.

 * You are very encouraged to use these tutorials as a starting point for your own projects!
-  And you can contribute your analysis notebooks following [the instruction here](https://github.com/LSSTDESC/DC2-analysis/blob/master/contributed/README.md).
+  And you can contribute your analysis notebooks following `the instruction here <https://github.com/LSSTDESC/DC2-analysis/blob/master/contributed/README.md>`_.
   It is expected that some of your analysis notebooks would be based on these tutorials and hence have duplicated code snippets.
   You don't need to worry about that for now;